floelhoeffel/prisma-2021-11-show-and-tell/05-without-composite-types.md

-# Without Composite Types
+# Embedded documents

-- Composite Types is the name of the Prisma feature
+- Composite Types is the name of the Prisma feature, MongoDB calls them **embedded documents**
 - Plan to add support for nested objects to other DBs e.g. Postgres
-- MongoDB calls them **embedded documents**

 Example:
 ```json